-The project limits (Figure 2) for this PEL study are from the I-5 Marvin Road interchange (Exit 111) to the Mounts Road interchange (Exit 116).

-South end terminus (Milepost 110.55): The Marvin Road/SR 510 interchange (Exit 111) provides primary access to Yelm, to eastern Thurston County and for freight traffic to and from Quiemuth Village.
-Quiemuth Village is over 4,600 acres in area with over 1,900 acres of vacant land for mixed use office, industrial, retail, and residential development.

-North end terminus (Milepost 117.25): The Mounts Road interchange (Exit 116) provides access to DuPont, Yelm and Nisqually Road SW.
+- 2 The project limits (Figure 2) for this PEL study are from the I-5 Marvin Road interchange (Exit 111) to the Mounts Road interchange - 3 (Exit 116).
+For this PEL Study, a 500-foot buffer surrounding the project was established to study the potential effects of the project, - 4 shown on Figure 2.
+This is referred to as the Area of Potential Effects (APE).
+This area is intended to be larger than the project - 5 footprint, which is the extent of the physical improvements, for the environmental analysis to be broad enough to evaluate the - 6 potential impacts and benefits of the project. - South end terminus (Milepost 110.55): The Marvin Road/SR 510 interchange (Exit 111) provides primary access to Yelm, to eastern Thurston County and for freight traffic to and from the Hawks Prairie Planning Area including Quiemuth Village.
+The Hawks Prairie Planning Area is over 4,600 acres in area with over 1,900 acres of vacant land for mixed use office, industrial, retail, and residential development. - North end terminus (Milepost 117.25): The Mounts Road interchange (Exit 116) provides access to DuPont, Yelm and Nisqually Road SW.
 An approved and fully funded separate project is under way to construct high occupancy vehicle (HOV) lanes from the Joint Base Lewis McChord (JBLM) Main Gate interchange (Exit 119) to the vicinity of the Mounts Road interchange (Exit 116), beginning in 2023.
-HOV improvements will be a continuation of the I-5 Tacoma/Pierce County HOV program, which has existing HOV lanes within the city of Tacoma and funded HOV improvements from SR-16 to

-12 Mounts Road.

-13 This section of I-5 is important regionally and nationally because it is the primary north-south route connecting regional and

-14 international economic centers through west coast ports.
-As the primary regional transportation corridor connecting Thurston County

-15 with Pierce County, it is classified as a T-1 (tier 1) freight corridor with more than 10 million tons of freight moved annually.
-It passes

-16 through the Nisqually River valley near the river's estuary, the traditional home of the Nisqually Indian Tribe and important habitat for

-17 Endangered Species Act-listed species including Chinook salmon, steelhead, and bull trout.
-This portion of I-5 is also important for

-18 access and base operations at JBLM.

-19 The proposed project area includes 11 bridge structures as a part of Interstate 5.
-In the Nisqually River Delta area, bridge structures

-20 are located over the Nisqually River and adjacent north and south overflow channels.
-These structures provide flood capacity to

-21 accommodate high river flow events.

-22 Information on the northbound and southbound truss bridges crossing the Nisqually River are shown in Table 1 below.
-While the

-23 older northbound bridge meets the legal height requirements for trucks (15-foot, 1-inch clearance), it fails to meet the vertical

-24 clearance requirement for current design guidelines (16 feet, 6 inches).
+HOV improvements will be a continuation of the I-5 Tacoma/Pierce County HOV program, which has existing HOV lanes within the city of Tacoma and funded HOV improvements from SR-16 to Mounts Road. - This section of I-5 is important regionally and nationally because it is the primary north-south route connecting regional and international economic centers through west coast ports.
+As the primary regional transportation corridor connecting Thurston County with Pierce County, it is classified as a T-1 (tier 1) freight corridor with more than 10 million tons of freight moved annually.
+It passes through the Nisqually River valley near the river's estuary, the traditional home of the Nisqually Indian Tribe and important habitat for Endangered Species Act-listed species including Chinook salmon, steelhead, and bull trout.
+This portion of I-5 is also important for - 22 access and base operations at JBLM. - 23 The proposed project area includes 11 bridge structures as a part of I-5.
+In the Nisqually River Delta area, bridge structures are - located over the Nisqually River and adjacent north and south overflow channels.
+These structures provide flood capacity to - 25 accommodate high river flow events. - Information on the northbound and southbound truss bridges crossing the Nisqually River are shown in Table 1 below.
+While the - 27 older northbound bridge meets the legal height requirements for trucks (15-foot, 1-inch clearance), it fails to meet the vertical - clearance requirement for current design guidelines (16 feet, 6 inches).
 This creates a risk of damage from oversize loads.

+Table 1.
+Nisqually River Bridges Characteristics